shrutilenka/classified-ads/.github/CONTRIBUTING.md

     This raises multiple challenges mainly for upgrading and actively maintained from their authors.
 We would like to rely always on the latest versions but we would change one library by another if the project seems inactive or very old (like not supporting modules or so).
     Leaflet particularly is the most important in this regard.

-    I don't know much yet about versionning in npm, although [it is very very important](https://docs.npmjs.com/about-semantic-versioning).
+    I don't know much yet about versioning in npm, although [it is very very important](https://docs.npmjs.com/about-semantic-versioning).
 I suggest to install [ndm](https://720kb.github.io/ndm/) and add two projects `./` and `./client/` to have an eye on last versions and what to expect.

 ### Pull requests